gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 b.onclick = () => populationTransaction(city.name, 100)
 ```

-If you spam click the button before it disappears you will see that the transaction is working.
+If you spam-click the button before it disappears you will see that the transaction is working.

 Remember that in a transaction you need to do the read (`data()`) before the write (`update`).
 Also if your transaction contains multiple writes and one fails, all writes will be rolled back.